TainanNeves/HEartLab_Workflow/README.md

   - Phase codes

 # To Do:
-- Automatize search and filtering of optical recordings (Junior)
+- Junior
+  - Adicionar prog.
+Gerador de Funções
-- Plot of the 12 leads ECG derivations (Junior)
+  - Plot of the 12 leads ECG derivations
+  - Potential maps to Matrix mode
+  - Seq to Mat - Update to match new filtering methods
+- Tainan
-- Put Npy-matlab library path add in the readme file (Tainan)
+  - Put Npy-matlab library path add in the readme file
+- Angélica
+  - Statistic methrics implementation in ECGi codes
+- All
+  - Select Recordings to Library